SumiSastri/dev-blogs/docs/dev-environment/part3-computer-shells.md

 add-zsh-hook precmd vcs_info

 # add ${vcs_info_msg_0} to the prompt
-# e.g. here we add the Git information in red
+# e.g. here we add the Git information in red - the RPROMPT also adds info to the right

 PROMPT='%1~ %F{red}${vcs_info_msg_0_}%f %# '
+RPROMPT='${vcs_info_msg_0_}'

 # Set the format of the Git information for vcs_info
 zstyle ':vcs_info:git:*' formats       '(%b%u%c)'
 zstyle ':vcs_info:git:*' actionformats '(%b|%a%u%c)'

 ```

+Ensure there are no trailing spaces at the end of the file

 Further reading and to debug your `.zshrc file` if you get errors
 [1 - Official ](https://zsh.sourceforge.io/Doc/Release/User-Contributions.html#Version-Control-Information)
 [4 - Sal Ferrarello blog](https://salferrarello.com/zsh-git-status-prompt/)